ssharma2712/DrPhylo/README.md

 Clade Proabaility (CP)                      : Probability (0-1) for the clade of interest.
 A low value for CP indicates the plausibility of being fragile.

 Model grid                                  : This is a grid representation of the clade model.
-Rows of this grid represents species with SCP and columns for genes.
+The rows of this grid represent species with SCP and columns for genes.
                                               Green       (GSC > 0 )
                                               Red         (GSC < 0 )
                                               White       (GSC = 0 )